InfOmics/PANPROVA/README.md

 The horizontal acquisition of new genes is achieved by selecting genetic sequences from a previously created pool or by randomly generating their sequence.
 The user can specify the probability of a gene being mutated, thus for each mutated gene, the probability of a nucleotide being mutated, the probability of duplicating a vertically transmitted gene and the percentage of the resultant gene set that as to be altered, by further specifying the probability of adding or removing a gene.

 In addition to the base evolution model, ***PANPROVA*** can simulate gene-fusion / chimera-generating mutation events: sub-gene duplication (intra-gene and inter-gene), extended deletion with optional reinsertion of the deleted chunk, translocation, and inversion (intra-gene and inter-gene).
 Every chimeric event is recorded in a per-run 'chimera log' (`.chimeras.csv` / `.chimeras.tsv`) which, for every contribution, stores the donor and acceptor coordinates at the moment the event was applied.
-When chimera events are produced, the entire pipeline generates a parallel set of chimera-aware pangenomic files that take into account the multi-family membership of chimeric genes.
+When chimera events are produced, the entire pipeline generates two parallel sets of chimera-aware pangenomic files, corresponding to two possible interpretations of how a chimeric gene relates to its families: a *multi-family membership* ("merge") view, in which the chimera belongs to all of its source families at once, and a *new-family* ("split") view, in which the chimera founds a brand-new gene family of its own.

 ----